robinrojh/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Client**: Refers to a business entity that the User is responsible for network-related Procedures
-* **Contact**: Refers to information for a Client, including its business name, phone number, and address.
 * **Procedure**: Refers to a network-related task that a User performs for a Client, such as fixing a router and setting up intranet.

 --------------------------------------------------------------------------------------------------------------------